uzunenes/k8s-ai-stack/readme.md

 > 💡 For detailed instructions on setting up **Kubernetes**, **NVIDIA GPU support**, and the **NVIDIA Container Toolkit**, please refer to:
 > [uzunenes/triton-server-hpa](https://github.com/uzunenes/triton-server-hpa)

+We will load the qwen3-32B model in parallel across GPUs with IDs 1 and 2.
+The GPU with ID 0 will be used for other models handling embedding and vision tasks.

 ### 1.2 vLLM Deployment on k8s

 #### 1.2.1 vLLM Deployment